 While both PAs and Executive Assistants (EAs) offer essential support, EAs generally have greater strategic responsibilities.
 This distinction is reflected in salary differences:

-Experienced EAs working in high-pressure environments can earn significantly more.
+Experienced EAs in high-pressure environments can earn significantly more, but a strong Personal Assistant salary in a top firm remains highly competitive.

 For a deeper comparison, check out our guide: Executive Assistant vs. Personal Assistant: Key Differences.